-On February 27, Indra Pelani, a 22 year-old farmer and environmental defender from Jambi, Indonesia, was traveling to a harvest festival when he was brutally murdered by the security force of PT WKS (Wirakarya Sakti), a subsidiary of Asia Pulp and Paper, an Indonesian company with a long history of conflict in the region.
+On 27 February, Indra Pelani, a 22-year-old farmer and environmental defender from Jambi, Indonesia, was traveling to a harvest festival when he was brutally murdered by the security force of PT WKS (Wirakarya Sakti), a subsidiary of Asia Pulp and Paper, an Indonesian company with a long history of conflict in the region.

 Pelani, a member of the Tebo Farmers’ Union, was travelling with Nick Karim of the Jambi branch of WALHI/Friends of the Earth Indonesia, when he was attacked, brutally beaten and killed.
 The seven guards suspected in the killing surrendered to police a few days later.

 “This appears to be a pre-meditated, brutal murder,” said Riko Kurniawan, Executive Director of Walhi / Friends of the Earth Riau.
 Pelani’s community had been engaged in a decade-long conflict with WKS over the ownership of 2,000 hectares of farmland.
 “We hope that justice is done this time,” Kurniawan added, “unlike 2010 and 2012 cases in which two farmers were killed under similar circumstances arising from social conflicts with APP suppliers in Jambi and Riau.”

 The murder comes on the heels of APP’s efforts to reverse its reputation as one of the world’s most notorious tropical deforesters.
 The company is one of many in the sector to have issued a zero-deforestation Forest Conservation Policy in 2013, and is a signatory to the New York Declaration on Forests, a pledge from companies, governments and NGOs to cut deforestation in half by 2020.